Shangri-La (film): Plot

 The wealthy businessman Korijima of Uwazoko-ya declares bankruptcy, leaving a 10-million-yen contract unpaid to Shosuke Umemoto's printing shop and thereby leaving Shosuke's brother Chusuke unable to repay a 9-million-yen loan to the loan shark Shoko.
 Shosuke plans to kill himself in his car through carbon monoxide poisoning but stops to assist a man from a nearby homeless village who has been injured by members of the Seiryu mob for threatening to tell the police about their illegal dumping of trash in the village.
-In return, the members of the village make use their various ingenious resources as they embark on a complex scheme to blackmail Korijima.
+In return, the members of the village make use of their various ingenious resources as they embark on a complex scheme to blackmail Korijima.

-The liquidator arrives and take everything in Shosuke's printing shop apart from Shosuke's father's prized Heidel printer.
+The liquidator arrives and takes everything in Shosuke's printing shop apart from Shosuke's father's prized Heidel printer.
 The liquidator leaves Shosuke 1.3 million yen and schedules the pickup of the office supplies on the evening of the 27th.
 The homeless village's Mayor borrows 600,000 yen from Shosuke.
 The village's Deputy Kuwata, a former postal worker, gives it to Mr. Okajima to buy 100 shares in Dango Construction, a company with close ties to the Department of Public Works.
 When Shoko demands the repayment of Chusuke's loan, the Mayor secretly reveals himself to Shoko as Kiyota the Hitman and convinces Shoko to forgive the debt and give him ten blank checks, which Shosuke uses to forge bank drafts using Dango's seal.
 They leave the drafts in a wallet at an ATM.
 When the wallet is discovered by a man, they suggest to the man that he should have the newspaper write a story about it in order to ensure that he gets a reward for finding the bank drafts, thereby ensuring uncertainty among investors and lowering the share price.